 Glenn Seaborg: Dedication of the Chemistry Building

-If I could, I would like to spend a little time talking about some of the many fine things that have been going on here at Brookhaven in the Chemistry Department.
+If I could, I would like to spend a little time talking about some of the many fine things that have been going on here at Brookhaven in the Chemistry Division.
 I can touch on only a few of these achievements; after all, just the list of titles of publications from this department since 1947 is some 85 pages long, and includes nearly 1100 titles.
 And this does not include any of the excellent chemical research also done at Brookhaven in other departments, such as basic chemical research done in Nuclear Engineering, in Biology and Medicine, or in Physics.

 The nuclear chemists, here have effectively exploited the availability of high-energy accelerators - the Cosmotron and the AGS - for detailed studies of the behavior of atomic nuclei under bombardment with fast-moving nuclear particles.
 Much has been learned about the systematics of these high-energy nuclear reactions, of how the pattern of products formed depends on the choice of target material and the type and energy of projectile.
 One principal aim of these studies has been to characterize the detailed mechanisms or pathways of the reactions.
 Another goal is to reach an understanding of the connection between the nuclear reactions observed in complex nuclei and the interactions of elementary particles so intensively studied by the high-energy physicists.
 Detailed theoretical models and highly advanced computational techniques for the interpretation of high-energy reaction experiments were worked out here in cooperation with scientists at Los Alamos Scientific Laboratory, at the University of Chicago, and at Columbia University.
 The results of these studies have clarified our knowledge and understanding of the reactions of high-energy particles with complex nuclei.
 However, they have also showed significant areas in which further improvement and refinement in theory is necessary.
 This work is currently being pursued.
 Brookhaven's advanced new computer facilities and staff give strong support to these researches.